Winter Protection Trees & Shrubs

 First winters in a new environment can be a concern if there is not adequate snow coverage on the roots as they are the most cold susceptible part of the plant.
 If by mid-November there is not at least 4” – 6” of snow around your plant, cover with 8” of flax straw in a 3’ circle.
 (Wheat straw can be used but is more attractive to rodents.)

-Plants should be insulated near the end of October or early November.
-Unwrap them again in early April.
+Plants should be insulated near the end of October or early November and then unwrapped in early April.
 You do not want to leave the wrappings and insulation on too long because it could cause stem rot from warmth or moisture.